GianlucaBertaina/nucleardensity/README.md

 ```
 run_Glyp/visualize
 ```
 directory, as explained in the script file.
+Modify the Isovalue parameter in VMD opening the Graphics/Representations menu.

 ## Authors